riverluara/love-peace/doc/DesignDoc.md

 ### Features

-This section describes the main features of the game.
+> Main features of the game

-> In this section you do not need to be exhaustive and list every story.
-Focus on top-level features and maybe Epics and *critical* Stories.

 #### Epic
 * Pre-Race Menu: As a player, I would like to select my ship, the map I am racing on, and start the race so that I can play against my opponent.